habitry/habitry_source/recipes/buildingonlinecoachbusiness.md

-#How can I effectively attract the clients that need me?
+#How do I build an online coaching business?

 ##Quick Summary
 Starting your own online business is rewarding but it takes a long time.
 Longer than you think.
 Maintain a part time revenue stream while you build up your business.
 Make sure you’re very clear on WHO you serve and build strong relationships with those people.